JoinCODED/WS-Dart-M2-Variabels/01_Dart_Basics/04_Basic_types.md

-In the previous lesson we declared a variable with the `String` type, I bet you are wondering what other types we have in Dart.
+In the previous lesson, we declared a variable with the `String` type, I bet you are wondering what other types do we have in Dart.

 The main basic types that you need to know are: